 Ruby, unpaid Domestic Duties.

 Ida Ellen Ratcliffe, a Sales Ledger Clerk – Furniture, born July 1910, Clacton-on-Sea, Essex.
 During the Second World War Ida became a Voluntary Telephonist.

 Lilian Burston Ratcliffe, an Underwear Silk Cutter, born April 1917, Ipswich.

 Probate to Robert Ratcliffe – father, an Engine Driver – Railway.

-John is also remembered on St Mary at Stoke Church memorial, Ipswich.
+John is also remembered on the war memorial at St Mary at Stoke Church, Ipswich.

 1st April 1941

 Aircraft: Hampden; Serial number: P4409.
-John was taking off down-wind on a solo training flight at Lindholme airfield.
-The aircraft swung off the runaway and the undercarriage collapsed.
+John was taking off downwind on a solo training flight at Lindholme Airfield.
+The aircraft swung off the runway and the undercarriage collapsed.

 John escaped serious injury.
 The Hampden was wrecked,

 Aircraft: Hampden; Serial number: AN789 – failed to return from Ops to Dusseldorf.